SaranyaVelu-SK/DevCine-gpt/README.md

 - setup redux store
     - userSlice: actions - addUser and remove user
     - moviesSlice: action - addNowStreamingMovies,addMovieTrailer
+    -gptSlice :action - toggleToGPtSearch

     - created a hook to add all the streaming movies to the store : useNowStreamingMovies();
     - created a hook to add the trailer of a movie to the store and get when needed: useMovieTrailer
+    - created a hook to get the upcoming movies, top rated movies and popular movies : usePopularMovies, useUpcomingMovies, useTopRatedMovies

+---

+- **MainContainer**
+    - video title overlaid on videobackground
+    - used embedded youtube video link that will autoplay and muted

+---

+- **Secondary Container**
+    - contains movie categories, each category has n movies - horizontal scroll (scroll hidden)
+        - built movieList
+        - built MovieCard

+---

+- **GPT Search**
+    - form with input and search bar